dominican republic healthcare system

 Overview of Healthcare in the Dominican Republic

-The quality of healthcare in the Dominican Republic is different in different parts of the country.
-Private hospitals have the latest medical equipment, well-trained staff, and high standards of healthcare.
+The quality of healthcare in the Dominican Republic differs in different parts of the country.
+Private hospitals have the latest medical equipment, well-trained staff, and high healthcare standards.
 On the other hand, public hospitals lack quality medical equipment and staff.

 Another important point to note here is that general practitioners are rare.
 Thus, most patients visit an internist who can refer them to specialists.